 - Clearance from last port (IMO FAL Form 1)

 - Cargo statements i.e. bills of lading, manifest of cargo.

+- MSDS for Dangerous Bulk, Liquid or Packaged Cargo

+- Cargo Inspection Form for Bulk Carriers

 - Crew's effects declaration (IMO FAL Form No 4)

 - Vessel's Stores Declaration (IMO FAL Form No 3)

 - Crew List (IMO FAL Form No 5)

 - Passenger List (IMO FAL Form No 6)

 - Maritime Declaration of Health

 Bonded goods, which are not to be cleared, and in excess of the personal allowances noted below, must be stored in one location which is capable of being sealed by Customs.
 Masters should ensure that such seals are not broken other than by a Customs Officer on a subsequent visit.